• Skip to primary navigation

 Taste, texture, and flavors of Kefir and Buttermilk

-They may have bubbles, and they’re known for having a very thick and creamy texture, much thicker than regular cow’s milk.
+They may have bubbles, and they’re known for having a thick and creamy texture, much thicker than regular cow’s milk.

-It’s absolutely worth it for the health benefits you’ll receive by incorporating it into your regular diet, and there are plenty of ways to use both drinks that don’t involve drinking it straight if you find yourself truly put off by the flavor.
+It’s worth it for the health benefits you’ll receive by incorporating it into your regular diet, and there are plenty of ways to use both drinks that don’t involve drinking it straight if you find yourself truly put off by the flavor.

 How they’re made